Psyche: 6 Easy Ways to Connect With the Goddess of the Soul

 Meditation

-You can ask Psykhe to connect with you through during meditation and see if you receive any messages.
+You can ask Psykhe to connect with you through meditation and see if you receive any messages.

 The first few times you do this, you’re unlikely to receive anything.